Security-Onion-Solutions/securityonion-docs/download.rst

 .. warning::

    If you download our ISO image and then scan it with antivirus, it is possible that one or more of the files included in the ISO image may generate false positives.
-For example, Windows Defender may flag ``SecurityOnion\agrules\strelka\yara\thor-webshells.yar`` as a backdoor when it is really just a Yara ruleset that looks for backdoors.
-As another example, McAfee may detect ``default_exe.exe`` (part of :ref:`strelka`) as ``Artemis!EE468A4B1F55``
+For example, Windows Defender may flag ``SecurityOnion\agrules\strelka\yara\thor-webshells.yar`` (part of :ref:`strelka`) as a backdoor when it is really just a Yara ruleset that looks for backdoors.
+As another example, McAfee may detect ``default_exe.exe`` (another part of :ref:`strelka`) as ``Artemis!EE468A4B1F55``

 .. seealso::